-add_cut(definition[, pass_if_not_parsed]) Adds a cut as a string that can be parsed by Python's eval() function and returns a bool. add_default_observables([n_leptons_max, Adds a set of simple standard observables: the four- ]) momenta (parameterized as E, pT, eta, phi) of the hardest visible particles, and the missing transverse energy. add_efficiency(definition[, Adds an efficiency as a string that can be parsed by value_if_not_parsed]) Python's eval() function and returns a bool. add_observable(name, definition[, required, Adds an observable as a string that can be parsed by ]) Python's eval() function. add_observable_from_function(name, Adds an observable defined through a function. fn[,]) add_sample(lhe_filename, sam- Adds an LHE sample of simulated events. pled_from_benchmark) analyse_samples([reference_benchmark,]) Main function that parses the LHE samples, applies detector effects, checks cuts, evaulate efficiencies, and extracts the observables and weights. reset_cuts() Resets all cuts. reset_efficiencies() Resets all efficiencies. reset_observables() Resets all observables. save(filename_out) Saves the observable definitions, observable values, and event weights in a MadMiner file. set_smearing([pdgids,]) Sets up the smearing of measured momenta from shower and detector effects.
+add_cut(self, definition[, pass_if_not_parsed]) Adds a cut as a string that can be parsed by Python's eval() function and returns a bool. add_default_observables(self[,]) Adds a set of simple standard observables: the four- momenta (parameterized as E, pT, eta, phi) of the hardest visible particles, and the missing transverse energy. add_efficiency(self, definition[,]) Adds an efficiency as a string that can be parsed by Python's eval() function and returns a bool. add_observable(self, name, definition[,]) Adds an observable as a string that can be parsed by Python's eval() function. add_observable_from_function(self, Adds an observable defined through a function. name, fn) add_sample(self, lhe_filename,[,]) Adds an LHE sample of simulated events. analyse_samples(self[, reference_benchmark, Main function that parses the LHE samples, applies ]) detector effects, checks cuts, evaulate efficiencies, and extracts the observables and weights. reset_cuts(self) Resets all cuts. reset_efficiencies(self) Resets all efficiencies. reset_observables(self) Resets all observables. save(self, filename_out) Saves the observable definitions, observable values, and event weights in a MadMiner file. set_met_noise(self[, abs, rel]) Sets up additional noise in the MET variable from shower and detector effects. set_smearing(self[, pdgids,]) Sets up the smearing of measured momenta from shower and detector effects.

-add_cut (definition, pass_if_not_parsed=False)
+add_cut (self, definition, pass_if_not_parsed=False)